skx/kilua/README.md

     * Read a single key from the keyboard (blocking).
     * Used to implement setting of marks.
 * insert("string")
     * Inserts the given string at the current cursor position.
-(Newlines work as expected.)
+    * (Newlines work as expected.)
 * mark()
    * get the position of the mark.
    * A return value of (-1,-1) means there is no mark set.
 * mark(x,y)
-   * set the position of the mark.
+   * Set the position of the mark - set `-1,-1` to remove the mark.
 * open( [filename] )
     * Open the named file for reading.
     * If the filename is not given, prompt for one.